VuGal/KL05-RPi-Testbed/README.md

 Pins of Raspberry Pi had to be connected with suitable pins of KL05Z.
 In order to implement this idea a PCB shield has been designed with usage of KiCad ver.
 5.1.9.
+The 1 kΩ resistors were added in each connection to avoid current overdrive in case of different GPIO logic states on each side.